StarpTech/ghconfig/README.md

 │   └── SUPPORT.md
 ```

-This directory must have the same structure as your `.github` folder.
-Any `yaml` file is handled as a [Go template](https://golang.org/pkg/text/template/).
+This directory follows the same structure as your `.github` folder.
+All `yaml` files are handled as a [Go template](https://golang.org/pkg/text/template/) and in them you have access to the full [Repository](https://pkg.go.dev/github.com/google/go-github/v32/github?tab=doc#Repository) object of the [go-github](https://pkg.go.dev/github.com/google/go-github) library and additionally to all utility functions of [sprig](http://masterminds.github.io/sprig/).

 ## Example: